msample/log2/README.md

 type SwapFunc func(next LogFunc) (prev LogFunc)
 ```

-SwapFunc implementations should be provided for each log level so an application
+SwapFunc implementations are provided for each log level so an application
-writer may configure the behaviour of that logging level.
+writer may configure the behaviour each logging level.